Measures, Metrics, and Signals

 Defect Rate

-One of my go-to measures for quality is simply work done compared to bugs/defects created.
+One of my go-to measures of quality is simply the work done compared to the bugs/defects created.
 It yields a percentage that I've observed between 60% and 120%.
-This is how often problems are created when doing work.
+This percentage is how teams create problems as they complete work.

 Note that creating problems and fixing them are two different things.
-Though the message still matters that we're working with a leaky bucket.
+Though the message still matters, we're working with a leaky bucket.

 Defect Efficiency

 The rate of creating bugs compared to closing them.
-Plenty of teams track bugs dutifully but they don't always get fixed.
-Conceptually this is fine, but in practice most groups justify not fixing bugs because they feel it takes too long and isn't worth it.
+Plenty of teams dutifully track bugs, but they don't always get fixed.
+Conceptually, this is fine, but in practice, most groups justify not fixing bugs because they feel it takes too long and isn't worth it.

-This indicates the group and company's tolerance of shipping problems to its customers.
+Defect efficiency indicates the group's and the company's tolerance for shipping problems to customers.

 Change Failure Rate

-When I calculate defect rate I do it in absolute terms.
-If you want to get more specific about something like something going wrong in production this is the more focused version.
+When I calculate defect rate, I do it in absolute terms.
+If you want to get more specific about something, like an issue in production, this is the more focused version.
 You measure the completed work that went into production compared to the issues uncovered in production.

-This nuance isn't useful for many teams, but it again points out how leaky the processes are and tolerant we are to ship problems to customers.
-Be careful with QA on this one as many times they are very sensitive to the fact they are never given time or resources to test anything and this feels like an attack on them.
+This nuance isn't useful for many teams, but it again points out how leaky the processes are and how tolerant we are to shipping problems to customers.
+Be careful with QA on this one, as they are often very sensitive to the fact that they never have time or resources to test anything, and this feels like an attack on them.

 MTTR

-Mean Time To Recovery is another cousin to defect efficiency that measures how long it takes from when an issue is surfaced in production until it is fixed.
-This is a rolling average.
-Much like cycle time's issue where blocked things sit there running the clock, small bugs that are surfaced also run the clock here.
+Mean Time To Recovery is another cousin of defect efficiency that measures how long it takes to fix an issue in production after it is identified.
+MTTR is a rolling average.
+Much like the cycle time issue, where blocked items sit there running the clock, small bugs that surface also run the clock here.

 Again, it surfaces how tolerant we are of our customers living with issues and our own operational capacity to safely resolve them.